jnordan132/TMDB-Movie-Search/README.md

 # Usage

-In order to use this app, First clone the repo, Then run "npm i" from the root of the project, and lastly run npm start
+In order to use this app, First clone this repo, Then from the root of the project run "npm i", lastly run "npm start"

 # Contributions